 Nature protection

-Iceland’s main tourist attraction is nature and includes waterfalls, hot springs, glaciers, fjords, beaches, and lava landscapes.
+Iceland’s main tourist attraction is our nature including waterfalls, hot springs, glaciers, fjords, beaches, and lava landscapes.
 Icelandic nature is vulnerable, and can easily be harmed through reckless actions (e.g. off-road driving or littering).
-Often, damage to nature cannot be undone or takes a long time to repair.
+Often, damage to nature cannot be reversed and takes a long time to repair.

-To protect Iceland’s nature, it is important that tourists are informed of how to behave in accordance with the Environment Agency‘s Travellers Code.
+To protect Iceland’s nature, it is important to inform tourists of how to behave in accordance with the Environment Agency‘s Travellers Code.
 Tourists should also be informed about rules concerning access and camping.

-Inspired by Iceland has created and encouraging and simple way for tourists to make a pledge to travel responsibly in Iceland.
-The Icelandic Pledge is an online agreement which tourists can , make a promise to respect nature while travelling in Iceland.
+Inspired by Iceland has created a simple and encouraging way for tourists to make a pledge to travel responsibly in Iceland.
+The Icelandic Pledge is an online agreement allowing tourists to, make a promise to respect nature while travelling in Iceland.